bhavinp16/CSSIA1/README.md

 -1911100 Bhavin Patel

 ## Description
 This code , as the name suggests makes the log of all the keys pressed in the target computer.
-This log will be periodically sent in the form of email to the given email.
+This log will be periodically sent in the form of email to the given email.Thus, we get all the information of the keys pressed by the target computer.

 ## Demonstration